‘Dear White People’: Netflix Unveils Trailer For New Series & The Internet Is Furious — Watch

 Pics: New TV Shows Of 2017

-The show is about showing white people in a comedic way about what they might be doing that is offensive or oppressive, but the title alone had Twitter users in SUCH a tizzy!
+The show is about portraying white people in a comedic way so we can all learn what might be offensive or oppressive, but the title alone had Twitter users in SUCH a tizzy!
 Many didn’t even bother to watch the trailer and just vented their anger, saying it was reverse racism with a number of users threatening to cancel their Netflix accounts because their were so bent out of shape.
-What they may not realize is that the movie that the show is based on has been on Netflix for a while, so it’s not like this was even an original idea.
-They didn’t care though, as it was all about white outrage on the Twittersphere.
+What they may not realize is that the movie the show is based on has been on Netflix for a while, so it’s not like this was even an original idea.
+They didn’t care though, as it was all about outrage on the Twittersphere.

 HollywoodLifers, what do you think of the trailer for Dear White People?
 Do you think it’s racist and offensive?